htan1901/DSOverview/LinkedList/README.md

 	return new_node;
 }
 ```
-Next we define a Linked List.\
+Next We define a Linked List.\
-To easy to working with Linked List, I define a list with two pointers point to the **first element** and the **last element** of the list.
+To easy to working with Linked List, We define a list with two pointers point to the **first element** and the **last element** of the list.
 ```cpp
 struct List {
 	Node *head; //first element